 Visitors enter Memorial Hall through the massive portico, symbolic of the entrances of ancient Greek and Roman temples.
 On either side of the portico are tablets engraved with passages from Washington’s correspondence, which reflect his deep regard for the Masonic fraternity.
 Memorial Hall features eight green granite columns 40 feet high and more than four feet wide.
 The hall features an exquisite marble floor and two magnificent murals painted by Bro.
 Allyn Cox.
 The mural on the north wall depicts General Washington and his officers attending a St. John’s Day Observance at Christ Church in Philadelphia on December 28, 1778.
 The mural on the south wall depicts President Washington laying the cornerstone of the United States Capitol on September 18, 1793.
 At the end, in a rounded niche, stands a colossal statue of George Washington wearing his Masonic regalia.
 The statue was created by Bro.
 Bryant Baker and dedicated in 1950 by President and Freemason Harry Truman.

-On the third level of the tower is The Family of Freemasonry Exhibit, our newest exhibit, featuring organizations such as the Grottoes of North America, The Order of the Eastern Star, The Tall Cedars of Lebanon, The York Rite and Youth Orders.
+On the third level of the tower is The Family of Freemasonry Exhibit, our newest exhibit, featuring organizations such as the Grottoes of North America, The Order of the Eastern Star, The Tall Cedars of Lebanon, the Scottish Rite, the York Rite, the Shrine, and Youth Orders.

 On the fourth level of the tower is the George Washington Museum.
 The exhibit’s alcoves present Brother Washington as a Virginia Planter, Model Citizen, Military Officer, our Nation’s First President, Mourned Hero, and American Icon.
 The exhibit features a large number of artifacts from Mount Vernon that were donated by Washington family descendants, including the 1792 Washington Family Bible.
 These are some of the greatest treasures of the Memorial’s collection.
 The mezzanine level presents additional exhibits that explore the original construction of the George Washington Masonic National Memorial, the Freemasonry’s architectural symbolism, and items that once decorated the walls of Mount Vernon.